Choosing Wood-Burning Appliances

 - Masonry heaters

 An EPA-certified appliance must meet regulatory emission requirements established by EPA.
-After May 15, 2015, the following appliances must meet regulatory emission limits:
+This includes the following appliances:

 - Wood and pellet stoves (including fireplace inserts)